dPickleball/BCI_env/README.md

 # BCI_env
 This repository provides the environment files and environment control code examples that the BCI group needs to use.

-In order to send movement commands to the pickleball envirenment, youcan refer to the control_unity.py.
+In order to send movement commands to the pickleball envirenment, you can refer to the control_unity.py.
   The function you need to develop by yourself is read_commands:
 ```python
 try: